salesforcecli/plugin-deploy-retrieve-metadata/messages/retrieve.metadata.md

 The source you retrieve overwrites the corresponding source files in your local project.
 This command doesn’t attempt to merge the source from your org with your local source files.

 To retrieve multiple metadata components, either use multiple --metadata <name> flags or use a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
-The same syntax applies to --manifest and --source-dir.
+The same syntax applies to --manifest and --source-path.

 # examples

 - Retrieve the source files in a directory:

-  <%= config.bin %> <%= command.id %> --source-dir path/to/source
+  <%= config.bin %> <%= command.id %> --source-path path/to/source

 - Retrieve a specific Apex class and the objects whose source is in a directory (both examples are equivalent):

-  <%= config.bin %> <%= command.id %> --source-dir path/to/apex/classes/MyClass.cls path/to/source/objects
+  <%= config.bin %> <%= command.id %> --source-path path/to/apex/classes/MyClass.cls path/to/source/objects
-  <%= config.bin %> <%= command.id %> --source-dir path/to/apex/classes/MyClass.cls --source-dir path/to/source/objects
+  <%= config.bin %> <%= command.id %> --source-path path/to/apex/classes/MyClass.cls --source-path path/to/source/objects

 - Retrieve all Apex classes: